tahoang/Backbone-addon/README.md

 ```

-3. Finally, anywhere in your app, you can access your routers, collection, models, and views via global variable "app".
+* Finally, anywhere in your app, you can access your routers, collection, models, and views via global variable **app**.

 ```javascript
 	//get component by name